top of page

 PMDD seems a distant memory.

-I watched a Reel from Vicky Pattison the other day, and it hit me like a brick.
-Her words brought it all back.
-The pain, the confusion, the exhaustion.
-It made me ache; not just for me, but for everyone still living in that world of PMDD.
-I sometimes forget how bad it really was.
-It was like i didn't really live it.
-A hysterectomy, or a chemical menoapuse isnt an answer for a lot of people.
-I was so lucky, I had my kids in my early 20s, I have had the most helpful and supportive children and family.
-I’ve had a rock of a husband that has ridden every wave with me, through the lowest lowest of days and the highest highs.
+A hysterectomy, or a chemical menopause isn't the answer for a lot of people.
+I was so lucky - I had my kids in my early 20s, I have had the most helpful and supportive children and family.
+I’ve had a rock of a husband that has ridden every wave with me, through the lowest of days and the highest highs.
 I was lucky I saw the right doctors and had private health care too.
-I really don’t know where I’d be without all of it.
-I am forever grateful.
-And if writing these blogs help even just 1 person feel less alone, or help the, see the positives that are out there.
-Then I can smile with that and its worth it.
+I really don’t know where I’d be without all of it; I am forever grateful.
+And if writing these blogs help even just one person feel less alone, or help someone see the positives that are out there, then I can smile & know that it's worth it.

 If you’re struggling with PMDD, considering chemical menopause, or wondering what surgical menopause might be like, please reach out.
 Message me on Instagram, drop me an email.
 I’ll always share what I know, or just listen if you need to be heard.